TanStack/router/docs/api/router-cli.md

 }
 ```

-### Splitting a route's loader
+### Example: Splitting a route's loader

-To split a route's loader, copy the loader into a new file with the same name as the route file, but with a `.loader.ts` suffix, then export your loader from that file under the named export `loader`.

-For example, if you have a route file named `posts.tsx`, you would create a new file named `posts.loader.ts` and move the loader into that file.
+If you have a route file named `posts.tsx`, you would create a new file named `posts.loader.ts` and move the loader into that file.

 #### Before